 Its critics say otherwise.
 They say that DAA is heavily conflicted and has been for decades.
 Critics also say that DAA is little more than a front for the food industry.
-Read on and make up your own mind.
+Read on in the first of a four-part series and make up your own mind.

 DAA calls itself the country’s “peak nutrition body”.
 That’s wishful thinking, say critics.
 What is clear is that it is a voluntary association of nutrition professionals, with branches in each state and territory and around 6,200 members.
 Thus, it is relatively small yet extraordinarily influential.